MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_PSSnapins.md

 ## Long description

-A Windows PowerShell snap-in is a Microsoft .NET Framework assembly that can contains Windows PowerShell providers and cmdlets.
+A Windows PowerShell snap-in is a Microsoft .NET Framework assembly that can contain Windows PowerShell providers and cmdlets.
 Windows PowerShell includes a set of basic snap-ins, but you can extend the power and value of Windows PowerShell by adding snap-ins that contain providers and cmdlets that you create or get from others.